 - 2023: We exceeded our goal to make clean water available for everyone, everywhere we work in Rwanda, ultimately reaching over 1.1 million people.

 - 2030: World Vision aims to reach 50 million people with access to clean water between 2015 and 2030.
 As part of this commitment, we reached 25.5 million people between 2016 and 2022.

 Milestones of the global water crisis

-1866: In the United States, there are 136 public water systems; by the turn of the century, there are 3,000.
+1866: In the United States, there were 136 public water systems; by the turn of the century, there were 3,000.

 2000: The U.N. member states set Millennium Development Goals (MDGs) for development progress, including a 2015 target to halve the number of people without sustainable access to safe drinking water.

 2003: UN-Water was founded as a coordinating platform for sanitation and freshwater access issues.

 2005: About 35% of the global population experienced chronic water shortages, up from 9% in 1960.

 2005 to 2015: U.N. member states prioritized water and sanitation development during the International Decade for Action “Water for Life.”